 Now at four members strong, all that was needed was another guitarist to add to the line-up .
 Knowing whoever it was needed to be the right fit, after several auditions and more than a year later, the band finally welcomed Eric Fenton in November of 2019 .

-Five talented musicians, having never met before, all from different backgrounds, cemented by desire and passion for the music is what made this line-up work so well, they officially released their 5 track EP in February of 2020.
-Now in 2021 A new search begins for a committed vocalist to fill the spot and complete their full-length 12 Track debut album .
+Five talented musicians, having never met before, all from different backgrounds, cemented by desire and passion for the music is what made this line-up work so well, they officially released their 5 track EP in February of 2020, as well as moving toward the release of their full-length debut album .

 Keep your eyes and ears open for future information as The music world has only begun to see the beginning of Changing Tymz !